czmorris/SLKCAN/README.md

 Goal:
 - Programmable via the Arduino IDE (Uses an ESP32).
 This allows anyone who uses it to customize it to their own needs.
 - Connect to the CANBus on the motorcycle.
 (Uses MCP2551 and MCP2515, Noise management was also required)
-- Provide a means to get 3.3 and 5v power from the 12v supply on the bikes data bus.
+- Provide a means to get 3.3 and 5v power from the 12v supply on the bikes data port.
 - Provide a means to get this information out via serial.
 Or to be reprogrammed via serial.
 Pin header provided.
 - Provide a header with some additional GPIO.